 How is Social Anxiety Different From Generalized Anxiety?

-It is important to note that generalized anxiety in children is different than social anxiety.
-The signs and symptoms can overlap, but a child or teen with social anxiety worry very specifically about social interactions.
+It is important to note that generalized anxiety in children differs from social anxiety.
+The signs and symptoms can overlap, but a child or teen with social anxiety worries very specifically about social interactions.

-With young children, young children’s anxiety about social interactions looks different than with adults, but they both avoid others.
+While young children’s anxiety about social interactions looks different than adults, they both avoid others.
 Behaviorally, social interactions may cause young children to cry more, have temper tantrums, display separation anxiety, or refuse to speak.
 Ultimately, children’s fear of speaking with others may be more outwardly behavioral and, therefore, more noticeable.

 College students with social anxiety experience many of the same issues as high school students, but the social demands often intensify their problems.
 College is equal parts academic and social learning causing those with social anxiety to fall apart with the intensity of increased interpersonal demands.
-For some college students, their heightened anxiety propels them to seek support while others leave school.
+Some college students' heightened anxiety propels them to seek support while others leave school.

 What is Selective Mutism?

-Parents often know that their child or teen struggles but become perplexed by their functionality (e.g., good grades or pleasant at home).
-Professionals classify persistent anxiety (typically 6 or more months) that interferes with one’s daily functioning (school performance, home life, social functioning, etc.) as a disorder.
-Thus, parents need to observe behaviors (social avoidance, physical signs) and listen for negative self-talk and worry talk.
+Parents often know their child or teen struggles but become perplexed by their functionality (e.g., good grades or pleasant at home).
+Professionals classify persistent anxiety (typically six or more months) that interferes with one’s daily functioning (school performance, home life, social functioning, etc.) as a disorder.
+Thus, parents must observe behaviors (social avoidance, physical signs) and listen for negative self-talk and worry talk.

 How is Social Anxiety Diagnosed?

-Since no specific psychological or laboratory social anxiety test exists, a mental health professional needs to diagnose Social Anxiety Disorder as part of the clinical interview process. .
-During intake, the trained clinician can assess the presence of excessive and irrational worry, as well as their impact on that child’s or individual's life and functioning.
+Since no specific psychological or laboratory social anxiety test exists, a mental health professional needs to diagnose Social Anxiety Disorder as part of the clinical interview process.
+During intake, the trained clinician can assess the presence of excessive and irrational worry and their impact on that child’s or individual's life and functioning.

 Types of Clinical Therapies That Treat Anxiety

 We treat social anxiety with a combination of neurofeedback and psychotherapy.
-With our BrainBehaviorReset™ Method.
-It is imperative that central nervous system be calmed, so a child or teen with social anxiety can be calm enough to do the work in psychotherapy to address their anxieties and worries.
+With our BrainBehaviorReset™ Program.
+The central nervous system must be calmed, so a child or teen with social anxiety can be calm enough to do the work in psychotherapy to address their anxieties and worries.